 No foul language should come from your mouth, but only what is good for building up someone in need, so that it gives grace to those who hear.
 And don’t grieve God’s Holy Spirit.
 You were sealed by him for the day of redemption.
 Let all bitterness, anger and wrath, shouting and slander be removed from you, along with all malice.
 And be kind and compassionate to one another, forgiving one another, just as God also forgave you in Christ.

-We here at Life Beyond Horizons thank you for reading and we pray that God will truly bless you and keep you.
-If you have needs today and would like for us to pray for you, please share your requests with us through this link Prayer requests.
 If you have questions about salvation or want to know more about Jesus Christ, please contact us through this link I want to know more about Salvation.